::::: Thursday, May 3rd, 2018. 4pm - Sussex Humanities Lab :::::

 We are delighted to welcome Prof Almo Farina, a naturalist and landscape ecologist and one of the pioneers of Ecoacoustics - the investigation of the ecological role of sounds.

-Sussex Humanities Lab (Silverstone Building, 2nd floor) - All welcome!
+Sussex Humanities Lab (Silverstone Building, SB211) - All welcome!

 When you are happy, your voice is more fresh.
 When you are tired or annoyed, it changes.
 The same applies to the environment.